 Duran Duran’s nemeses were the exact opposite; led by a transgendered singer who dug reggae, Culture Club appealed mostly to the women because the men didn’t know what to think of Boy George.
 Musically inferior to Duran Duran, they relied on the shock value of Boy George to make their splash in the United States with “Do You Really Want to Hurt Me.”
 They followed Duran Duran over the pond, and the British Invasion had begun.

 Duran Duran clearly led the way.
 On the cover of every Tiger Beat and teen magazine around, they fought for respect.
-Rio, their second album after their eponymous debut, didn’t even feature the band on the front, opting instead for cartoon-like woman smiling from atop a purple background; it’s become synonymous with the New Wave movement.
+But Rio didn’t even feature the band on the front, opting instead for cartoon-like woman smiling from atop a purple background; it’s become synonymous with the New Wave movement.
 It was as if the band wanted the music to speak for itself.

 These guys, it seemed, were in it for more than just fame and fortune.
-They actually like to play music, and were damn good at it.
-Roger Taylor’s funky back beats held their own against John Taylor’s funky bass playing, and Le Bon’s earnest singing made the whole package come together.
+They actually liked to play music and were damn good at it.
+Roger Taylor’s syncopated backbeats held their own against John Taylor’s funky bass playing, and Le Bon’s earnest singing made the whole package come together.

 Their stylish dress and expensive videos were all for the papers, and their style paved the way for the New Romantics, a version of New Wave marked by flamboyant dress and makeup reminiscent of Marc Bolan and early David Bowie.
 They were far from cross-dressers like Boy George — only keyboardist Nick Rhodes’ makeup was truly noticeable — but they were high fashion, which probably lost some points with them among music critics.